 Source: SEC filings, FE research.

-Momentus is a space transportation company and provides satellites as a service.
+Momentus is a space transportation company that provides satellites as a service.

 Look Out For…

 John Coates, Acting Director of Corporate Finance, SEC: